ifm/documentation/GeneralDoc/minAmplitude.md

 [amplitude image]

 If the amplitude value drops to 0, no light was received and therefore no distance measurement was taken.
-If the amplitude values rises over 1000, the pixel is oversatured and it is impossible to get any distance information (this happens easily with reflectors).
 The `Minimum amplitude` parameter,provides a threshold/limit when the system should discard the pixels.
 Is the amplitude value dropping bellow this threshold, the pixel is shown as `invalid - low amplitude`.

 [img amplitude 20 and img amplitude 0]